Can home study students participate in History Day?

 Can you give me an example of a topic that fits the theme?

-A good History Day project includes research and analysis and investigates what happened during the strike, how the industry changed (or didn't change) after the strike, and why this strike happened at this place and at this time.
+A good History Day project includes research and analysis and investigates what happened, how things changed (or didn't change), and why this topic happened at this place and at this time.
 Historians examine the context of an event by looking at the time and place.
-How does this Barre granite strike relate to other strikes before and after?
-How were strikes in the granite industry similar to or different from strikes in the marble or other industries?
 A good History Day project also looks at the significance of the story and answers the question "So what?"
 Why is this story important to tell?
-How did this strike affect individuals and the community?
-How did this strike affect the history of Barre and of Vermont?

 What is a primary source and why do I need to use them?

-Historians – and History Day students – use primary sources to know what happened and to develop our own interpretations of the past.
+Historians – and History Day students – use both primary and secondary sources to know what happened and to develop our own interpretations of the past.

 Learn more about primary sources and where to find them online.

 Practice analyzing, evaluating, and citing primary sources at Thinkport.org.